PRACTICE AREA

 If you’re able to show malice, oppression, or fraud, the court may allow the jury to consider your employer’s wealth to calculate punitive damages.

 The more severe and egregious your employer’s conduct, the more your case may be open to punitive damages.
-Call our California local attorneys today at (619) 330-5120 and let’s talk about your options.
+Call our California local attorneys today at (619) 330-5120 or fill out our online form, and let’s talk about your options.

 Why Hire Harlan Hillier DiGiacco